 The university's departments are responsible for developing emergency response and Business Continuity Plans (BCP) of operations for their areas and staff.
 The Director of Facilities Services provides resources and guidance for the development of these plans.
 Emergencies occurring on campus should be reported to Valley City Police Department by dialing 701-845-3110 or by dialing 9-911 for outside emergency responders.
+In conjunction with other emergency agencies, the university conducts emergency response

-In conjunction with other emergency agencies, the university conducts emergency response drills and exercises each year, such as tabletop exercises, field exercises, and tests of the drills and exercises each year, such as tabletop exercises, field exercises, and tests of the emergency notification systems on campus.
+In conjunction with other emergency agencies, the university conducts emergency response drills and exercises each year, such as tabletop exercises, field exercises, and tests of the emergency notification systems on campus.
 These tests, which may be announced or unannounced, are designed to assess and evaluate the emergency plans and capabilities of the institution.
 After-action reviews will be conducted following each test and/or exercise that documents the test/exercise, provides a description for each test/exercise, the date, time, whether the test was announced or unannounced, and an assessment of the lessons learned from the exercise.